 It is good practice to check the condition of the wheel bearings before any journey.
 The easiest way is to jack your trailer up when connected to your tow bar, and test the wheels for any play.
 If there is considerable play in the wheel the bearing may need tightening, or replacing and should be done before you start your journey.
 It is best practise to allow bearings to cool before putting your trailer in saltwater,otherwise their life will be dramatically shortened.

 Click the link to find your nearest RYA training centre.RYA Training.
-Your local training centre will also run a 1 day VHF radio course.
+Your local training centre may also run a 1 day VHF radio course.

-One of our group riders & RYA Trainer with Waterwise Training, Greg Butler, has begun a series of PWC riding educational video’s.
+One of our highly qualified and widely experienced group riders Greg Butler, has begun a series of PWC riding educational video’s.
 Here is his video related to basic safety gear that you need.